 IV.
 Reporting Procedure

 A. Any person who believes he or she has been the target or victim of bullying or any person with knowledge or belief of conduct that may constitute bullying or prohibited conduct under this policy shall report the alleged acts immediately to an appropriate school district official designated by this policy.
 It is the responsibility of that employee to document the concern and forward it to a school administrator.
 A person may report bullying anonymously.
 However, the school district may not rely solely on an anonymous report to determine discipline or other remedial responses.

 B. The school district encourages the reporting party or complainant to use the report form available from the principal or building supervisor of each building or available in the school district office, but oral reports shall be considered official complaints as well.

 C. The building principal, the principal's designee, or the building supervisor (hereinafter the "building report taker") is the person responsible for receiving reports of bullying or other prohibited conduct at the building level.
 Any person may report bullying or other prohibited conduct directly to the school district Human Rights Officer or the Superintendent.
 If the complaint involves the building report taker, the complaint may be made or filed directly with the Superintendent or to the school district Human Rights Officer by the reporting party or complainant.
 If the complaint involves the Superintendent, the complaint may be made directly to the School Board Chair.

 The building report taker shall ensure that this policy and its procedures, practices, consequences, and sanctions are fairly and fully implemented and shall serve as the primary contact on policy and procedural matters.
-The administrator, supervisor or designee shall provide information about available community resources to the target or victim of the bullying or other prohibited conduct, the perpetrator, and other affected individuals as appropriate.
+The building report taker shall provide information about available community resources to the target or victim of the bullying or other prohibited conduct, the perpetrator, and other affected individuals as appropriate.